Saran-nns/effective_lr/README.md

 # effective_lr
-This repository contains methods to return the effective learning rate of adaptive optimizers like Adam, AdamW, RMSProp built in pytorch.
+Monitor the effective learning rate of adaptive optimizers on the move.